I know what success means to me. Success is – living the perfect day, each and everyday.

 I’ve been lucky enough to work in my “dream job” as a scuba diving instructor on the Great Barrier Reef.

-I’ve been up mountains and run marathons but none of these things make me successful in my own mind.
+I’ve been up mountains, boarded down them, run marathons and found my inner self but none of these things make me successful in my own mind.

 I have found that to measure my success in life is best done by comparing my current day against my perfect day.
 This gives me a instant and accurate gauge on how close I am to that one goal.